-- The Political Reform Act and its corresponding regulations. - Commission opinions. - Notices of Commission meeting dates, agendas, supporting documentation for agenda items, and meeting summaries. - Forms required by the Act (also available at the FPPC's offices, the Secretary of State's offices, and many local clerks' offices). - Manuals, fact sheets, and useful summaries of the law. - Schedules of upcoming seminars, webinars and educational workshops training opportunities.
+- The Political Reform Act and its corresponding regulations. - Commission opinions. - Notices of Commission meeting dates, agendas, supporting documentation for agenda items, and meeting summaries. - Forms required by the Act (also available at the FPPC's offices, the Secretary of State's offices, and many local clerks' offices). - Manuals, fact sheets, and useful summaries of the law. - Schedules of upcoming training opportunities.